openwebdocs/owd-website/pages/content/reports/2024/index.md

 Open Web Docs' work in 2024 helped ensure the long-term health of web platform documentation on critical resources like MDN Web Docs, independently of any single vendor or organization.
 Founded in January 2021, 2024 marked Open Web Docs’ fourth year of operation!

 Open Web Docs (OWD) is an [Open Source Collective](https://opencollective.com/open-web-docs) that employs engineers to publicly document open web technologies.
 OWD currently employs two full time technical writers, one compat data engineering contractor, and OWD's director to run the program.
 Everyone at OWD has extensive experience with Web standards documentation, MDN Web Docs, and browser compatibility data.
-The OWD team writes new documentation, updates existing documentation, and improves documentation infrastructure together with other organizations such as Mozilla, Google, Microsoft, W3C, Igalia, and other external contributors and volunteers.
+The OWD team writes new documentation, updates existing documentation, and improves documentation infrastructure together with other organizations such as Mozilla, Google, Microsoft, W3C, Igalia, and other external contributors and volunteers as well as investments from the [Sovereign Tech Fund](https://openwebdocs.org/content/posts/sovereign-tech-fund/).

 In 2024, Open Web Docs: